dogyoons/dogyoons.github.io/teaching/sta35c/index.md

 **TBA**

 A tentative list of topics to be covered include:
+* Supervised learning
-* Intro to supervised learning
+  - Intro to supervised learning
-* Regression
+  - Regression
-* Classification
+  - Classification
-* Cross-validation
+  - Beyond linear models
-* Model selection
+* Model evaluation and selection
+  - Cross-validation
+  - Subset selection and regularization
-* Multiple hypothesis testing
+  - Multiple hypothesis testing
+* Unsupervised learning
-* Dimension reduction
+  - Dimension reduction
-* Clustering
+  - Clustering
-* Nonparameteric smoothing
+* Basic nonparameterics

 The course will consist of ...